-I’m a journalist, content strategist and consultant, podcast host, speaker, health coach & wellness advocate, wife and mum-of-two.
+I’m a journalist, reputation strategist and content consultant, podcast host, speaker, health coach & wellness advocate, wife and mum-of-two.
 It’s a lot of labels I know but I get bored quickly.

 Most importantly though, I choose to have it all because it’s all important to me – I want a complete life.

 I think all women should have the choice to have it all if that’s what they want, but without the pressure or expectation of having to DO it all.

 You see, I have a thing about balance – about helping women achieve some sense of it in their day-to-day lives – and seeing women elevate in work and in life.